Where are they now? Man Utd’s FA Youth Cup winners from 2010-11

 Keane scored in both legs of the FA Youth Cup final and looked set for a bright future at United before suffering a cruciate ligament injury.

-The striker endured a difficult few years after leaving Old Trafford but has finally found a home at Wigan and has scored 21 League One goals so far this season.
+The striker endured a difficult few years after leaving Old Trafford but has finally found a home at Wigan and scored 26 League One goals to help the club achieve promotion last year.

 “I know what I’m capable of and I still believe I’ve got the attributes to work my way back up,” Keane told the Manchester Evening News in 2019.